Marketing

 • H.A.R.D.
 Heartfelt, animated, required, and difficult.
 Use this strategy to set personal growth goals.

-Assign specific key performance indicators (KPI) to each objective so you can measure the success of the event.
+Assign specific key performance indicators (KPIs) to each objective so you can measure the success of the event.
 If you’re hosting an online one, set virtual event metrics and track them using the Livestorm analytics dashboard.

 Examples of B2B event marketing goals and objectives include: